 TypeScript Literal Types restrict the value of a variable to finite valid values.
-The latest version of Typescript supports the following Literal Types
+This is in contrast to the variable which allows you to change value (except for TypeScript Constants).
+The latest version of Typescript supports the String Literal Types, Numeric Literal Types, Boolean Literal Types & Enum Literal Types

 - String Literal Types